postgres-x2/postgres-x2/README.md

 * **About the name**

-This project used Postgres-XC originally, it is renamed to Postges-X2 from 2015 after it was moved to Github.
+This project used the name *Postgres-XC* originally, it is renamed to **Postges-X2** from 2015 after it was moved to Github.
 In many of the documents and code, we still use Postgres-XC.

 # Project information
 Please refer to the [Charter](http://postgres-x2.github.io/charter.html) for the project information